joechoi-git/rgc-api/README.md

 # rgc-api

 This project was bootstrapped with [AWS Serverless Application Model Command Line Interface (AWS SAM CLI)](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html).
-This is a Node.js app that provides REST API.
+This is a containerized Node.js app that provides a RESTful API and stores its data in DynamoDB.
 It is hosted on [AWS Lambda](https://aws.amazon.com/lambda/features/) at <https://v936r8sd70.execute-api.us-west-2.amazonaws.com/Prod/concepts>.

 ## Stack